 Best Discovery: Finding this amazing note hidden in our hall bathroom by the previous owners.

 Most Sore: Us, after painting all of the wood trim in our living room white.

 Most Likely To Result In A Giant Piece Of Furniture Being Delivered To Our House: This rundown all about hunting for the perfect jumbo-sized sectional.

 Most Swatch-Happy: This post about bringing home a ton of fabric samples while searching for the right one for our bedroom curtains.

 Weirdest Post I Ever Did Write: This one about some new Target pillows.
 I’m such a dork.

 Most Rambunctious: Burger going cray-zay on our new bed pillows.

-Most Domestic: Me and my master bedroom curtain undertaking (ok, so it didn’t actually include sewing, but there was some ironing involved).
+Most Domestic: Me and my bedroom curtain undertaking (ok, so it didn’t actually include sewing, but there was some ironing involved).

 Creepiest Inanimate Objects: Our cabinets, especially since they’re always watching us…